ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This document uses the following terms.

-As explained in {{overview}}, artifacts are defined by which role elements produce them or consume them.
+As explained in {{overview}}, artifacts are defined by which roles produce them or consume them.
-Other role elements may forward, pass-through, cache or repeat artifacts.
+In some protocol instantiations, other roles may cache and forward artifacts as opaque data, to one or more entities implementing the consuming role.

 ## Roles